CodePushGo/website/src/content/blog/en/angular-mobile-app-capacitor.md

 But hold on, there's also a faster way to do this during development...

-## Capacitor Live Reload
+## React Native Live Reload

 By now, you're probably used to having hot reload with all modern frameworks, and the good news is that you can have the same functionality **on a mobile device** with minimal effort!

-Enable access to your locally hosted application with live reload **on your network** by having the Capacitor app load the content from the specific URL.
+Enable access to your locally hosted application with live reload **on your network** by having the React Native app load the content from the specific URL.

 The first step is to figure out your local IP address.
 If you're using a Mac, you can find this out by running the following command in the terminal: